davvid/telescope-git-selector.nvim/README.md

 `git_selector.setup()` if the defaults work fine for you as-is.

 You can also pass a `{ depth = ..., search = ... }` table as the first argument
-directly to the extension functions to set these values at specific call sites.
+directly to `git_selector` functions to set these values at specific call sites.

 As demonstrated in the `:Telescope git_selector` examples above, the `search` and `depth` fields can be passed to the